 With the help of five intrauterine transfusions, Baby Sevey and her mother, Anne Marie, beat the odds, and Sevey was born on September 13, 2020.
 One possible cure for Alpha Thalassemia Major is a bone marrow transplant; however, due to an unknown liver illness, Sevey does not qualify and will continue to receive blood transfusions every three weeks for the rest of her life.
 This September, Sevey celebrated her first birthday of many!

-Kamila and Ella have Beta Thalassemia Major or Cooley’s Anemia which is a severe and life-threatening illness.
-Unfortunately, there is no known cure for beta thalassemia.
+Unfortunately, there is no known cure for Beta Thalassemia.
 Kamila receives blood transfusions every three weeks and Ella every two weeks.
-At Rady Children’s, they often receive blood together and it is very special.
-Their families have created a very bond to each other and San Diego Blood Bank.
+At Rady Children’s Hospital - San Diego, they often receive blood together which can take between four and six hours from check-in to check-out.
+Having a "Thal Pal" and buddy makes that long process a lot more fun.
+Their families have created a very close bond to each other and to San Diego Blood Bank.

 Kamila's mother Maria reflected on what it was like for her daughter to have a new Thalassemia diagnosis and shared,